Texas

 Texas law (Texas Health and Safety Code 166.046) permits health care facilities to unilaterally decide to withhold or withdraw life-sustaining treatment even in situations where the patient or the patient’s decision maker wants such care.

 There have been numerous failed attempts to change the law to provide greater patient protection.
-The latest attempt failed to gain approval in the session ending in June 2011.
+The last attempt for such bills failed to gain approval in the session ending in June 2011.

 Articles